moorts/moorts/README.md

 # Hello there :bird:

 Studying Computer Science in Germany.
-Currently interested in Haskell, Abstract Algebra and Stuff.
-Very lazy.
+I like algorithms, concurrency, rust and procrastination.

 ## 📈 Stats, I guess